ERICK-ZABALA/WEBEX-CHAT-GPT/README.md

 # Note:

 At this moment you can clone this repository to run the integration between webex and chat GPT.
-However, if you whant to know what changes I did in the file webex_bot.py you can continue reading...
+However, if you want to know what changes I did in the file webex_bot.py you can continue reading...

 + Step 1, Step 2 and Step 3.